Picpus Cemetery: The Marquis de Lafayette

 On 4 July 1917, three months after the United States entered World War I on the side of France and her Allies, U.S. Army Colonel Charles E. Stanton visited the General's tomb.
 Col. Stanton placed an American flag, uttering the famous phrase: "Lafayette, we are here."

 America has joined forces with the Allied Powers, and what we have of blood and treasure are yours.
-Therefore it is that with loving pride we drape the colors in tribute of respect to this citizen of your great republic.
+Therefore, it is with loving pride that we drape the colors in tribute of respect to this citizen of your great republic.
 And here and now, in the presence of the illustrious dead, we pledge our hearts and our honor in carrying this war to a successful issue.
 Lafayette, we are here.